ProServicesStorage/ansible_configs/README.md

 # ansible_configs
-Ansible playbooks, etc...
+Ansible automation

-Automate desktop and server builds for Linux
+Automate desktop and server builds for Linux and Mac

+A work in progress....